Oversight of Personnel

 In both student and employee matters, the local board of education often sits as a quasi-judicial body.
 Local board members may be called upon to decide, among other things:

-- Whether the superintendent’s recommendation that a student should be expelled or suspended from school for 10 days or more should be upheld;
+- Whether the superintendent’s recommendation that a student be expelled or suspended from school for 10 days or more should be upheld;

-- Whether the superintendent’s recommendation that an employee should be suspended without pay for disciplinary reasons should be upheld;
+- Whether the superintendent’s recommendation that an employee be suspended without pay for disciplinary reasons should be upheld;

 - Whether a student or employee has stated a valid grievance.

 Board members are expected to be unbiased and impartial in making decisions in these matters and should rely on the information shared at the hearing or administrative proceeding convened to determine these issues.

 This need for impartiality is one reason that board members are encouraged to refer complaints about particular students or employees to the superintendent and other senior administrators rather than attempt to resolve such issues with the involved parties.
 Consider a board member who becomes personally involved in attempting to resolve an employee matter, for example.
 If the board is asked to determine whether the employee in question should be disciplined or even dismissed, it may be difficult for the board member who has personal knowledge to set aside that knowledge and make decisions solely based on the information presented in the hearing.